alejogiley/alejogiley/README.md

 I'm originally from 🏖️ Cuba, but I live in 🏔️ Vancouver now.
 My future goals 🌱 are improving my skills in Pytorch and NLP,\
 and 💪🏼 creating stunning data visualizations with e.g. D3.js.

+### 🪁 &nbsp;Interests

+Learning about filmmaking, specially how to shoot and light a scene.
+Hiking.
+Reading manga and comics, but mostly Eiichiro Oda, Jonathan Hickman or Grant Morrison.
+Amateur Barista, always looking for the best cup of espresso.

 ### 🛠 &nbsp;Languages and Tools

 ![Python](http://img.shields.io/badge/-Python-000000?style=flat-square&logo=python&logoColor=ffffff)